LinArcX/rokh/README.md

 # Build/Run/Clean
 ## Linux
-First source `. project.sh`.
+First source **project.sh** file:
+`. project.sh`

 And then call `p`(it's a bash function).

-Not you can see a list of commands, like:
+Now you can see a list of commands, like:
-- run                                                                                                                                                                                                             │
+- run
-- clean                                                                                                                                                                                                           │
+- clean
-- debug                                                                                                                                                                                                           │
+- debug
-- generate tags                                                                                                                                                                                                   │
+- generate tags
-- valgrind                                                                                                                                                                                                        │
+- valgrind
-- find strings in the binary                                                                                                                                                                                      │
+- find strings in the binary
 - list symbols from object files

 # Architecture